You're Welcome America: Plot

-The play starts off with President Bush (Ferrell) telling the audience that this is his final farewell to the country.
+The play starts with President Bush (Ferrell) telling the audience that this is his final farewell to the country.
 He then makes jokes about his life, such as his college years at Yale, his nickname “Gin and Tonic,” being born in Connecticut, his business that went bankrupt, and the Texas legislation which he as Governor signed into law that designated a day as "Jesus Day."
 Some of Bush's stories are humorous but false, such as having a sexual relationship with Secretary of State Condoleezza Rice and being AWOL from the Air National Guard.
 Bush's Secret Service agent Jerry dances onstage (sometimes with Bush's pilot) while Ferrell is offstage changing costume.
-Bush confronts a heckler in the third row, who is actually part of the cast.
+Bush confronts a heckler in the third row, who is part of the cast.
 The play also acknowledges the hard decisions Bush faced during his term, such as deciding to send troops to the Middle East.